josephfoulds/juggle/README.md

 ### RESTful expansion
 * API design allows for easy integration of additional functionality such as PATCH HTTP methods for updating blog/post/comment information

+### Pagination
+* Blogs, Posts, and Comments are currently serving all from database queries, which is unscalable.
+A better implementation would be to leverage pagination, but there was not sufficient time to implement this.